adityainduraj/cooldropdown/README.md

 ## Design Notes

 I really enjoyed building this component—it's clean, responsive, and feels intuitive to use.

+Some design decisions...
-For design decisions, I considered adding sound effects but skipped it since most users probably browse without audio, avoiding unnecessary complexity.
+- I considered adding sound effects but skipped it since most users probably browse without audio, avoiding unnecessary complexity.
-The dropdown is fully keyboard navigable for accessibility.
+- The dropdown is fully keyboard navigable for accessibility.
-I kept both auto-collapse (on selection) and clickable collapse modes to give users flexibility.
+- I kept both auto-collapse (on selection) and clickable collapse modes to give users flexibility.
+- Added a hover state, and fun, subtle scale down animations on cell interactions, makes the interface feel MUCH more alive.
-The design, fonts, and sizes match the Figma mockup exactly, though I moved the positioning up a bit to keep the layout cleaner for visualization.
+- The design, fonts, and sizes match the Figma mockup exactly, though I moved the positioning up a bit to keep the layout cleaner for visualization.
-For the checkmark and state transition, I thought about stroke animations but went with a fade/slide combo from the right with motion blur instead—stroke animations take longer and could frustrate users with frequent interactions.
+- For the checkmark and state transition, I thought about stroke animations but went with a fade/slide combo from the right with motion blur instead—stroke animations take longer and could frustrate users with frequent interactions.

 ## Features
 - Accessible (ARIA, keyboard navigation)